kimbor/splitter/README.md

 # splitter
-Contract to split Ethereum funds.
-Uses Solidity and Truffle.
+Solidity contract to split Ethereum funds.
+Uses Truffle for migration and testing.